 For children there’s something really exciting about sleeping somewhere different so why not have a sleepover adventure in your lounge?
 Make a den, pitch a small tent or just put up some camp beds and sleep in the living room for a change of scenery.
 You could even pretend to have a campfire and sing songs or tell stories to really set the mood.

 Children need to have a wash on a regular basis because let’s face it, they can be pretty disgusting at times!
-Every so often we like to make bath times a little bit special by having a bath bomb, these ones from The Fizzy Fairy are our favourites, some music or a story, and a bath light or two like easy to make recipe.
+Every so often we like to make bath times a little bit special by having a bath bomb, these ones from The Fizzy Fairy are our favourites, some music or a story, and a bath light or two.
+Once they are squeaky clean, for a special treat, my daughter likes to have her nails painted and some moisturiser gently rubbed in all over.

 As the next step from making your own play dough, you could make your own salt dough.
-Once it has been moulded into the desired form, bake it gently in the oven, leave to cooler then paint and decorate.
-This is a brilliant activity for making keepsakes and gifts, babies footprint and handprint anyone?
+Once it has been moulded into the desired form, bake it gently in the oven, leave it to cooler then paint and decorate.
+This is a brilliant activity for making keepsakes and gifts, babies’ footprints and handprints anyone?
 Or for making ornaments and decorations for Christmas, Easter, Halloween or any other occasion.
 Have a look at my easy salt dough recipe here.

 Make Bird Feeders